How to Draw a Raspberry Step by Step

 Finally add the bottom row of just three drupelets as in the example.
 A good bit of their upper portion should be covered by the previous row, more so than for the rest.

 Once done with the this row you should have a basic outline of the raspberry.
-If you are happy with how it looks you can move on to the next step.

-Step 5 – Draw the Front Sepals
+Step 5 – Draw the Sepals

-Raspberry front sepals drawing
+Raspberry sepals drawing

-Raspberry front sepals drawing
+Raspberry sepals drawing

 Step 7 – Draw the Stem and Finish the Line Drawing